Towards Unsupervised Domain Adaptation via Domain-Transformer: Method Analysis

-The experiments are conducted on ImageCLEF-DA tasks (\textbf{C}$\rightarrow$\textbf{I} and \textbf{I}$\rightarrow$\textbf{C}), VisDA-2017 task (\textbf{S}$\rightarrow$\textbf{R}), and Office-31 tasks (\textbf{A}$\rightarrow$\textbf{W} and \textbf{W}$\rightarrow$\textbf{A}).
-As shown in Figure~\ref{fig:f-norm}, we denote $\|\Sigma_{\bm{F}^s \bm{F}^t}\|_F$ as w/o DoT and $\|\Sigma_{\hat{\bm{F}}^s \bm{F}^t}\|_F$ as w/ DoT.
+The experiments are conducted on ImageCLEF, VisDA-2017, and Office-31.
+In Fig.~\ref{fig:f-norm}, we denote $\|\Sigma_{\mathbf{F}^s \mathbf{F}^t}\|_F$ as w/o DoT and $\|\Sigma_{\hat{\mathbf{F}}^s \mathbf{F}^t}\|_F$ as w/ DoT.
 We see that DoT has larger F-norms on all of these UDA tasks.
 It means that the sample correlations across different domains are improved.
-By considering the classification performance obtained by DoT, we think the larger norms are closely related to the model's generalization ability.
-This is consistent with the empirical results and important conclusions shown by Xu \etal~\cite{xu2019larger}.
-In other words, the results validate that DoT achieves domain alignment and then improves the mode's generalization performance by capturing the sample correspondence between domains.
+Considering the classification performance obtained by DoT, we think the larger norms are closely related to the model's generalization ability.
+This is consistent with the empirical results and important conclusions shown by \citep{xu2019larger}.
+The results validate that DoT achieves domain alignment and then improves the mode's generalization performance by capturing the sample correspondence between domains.